 Below, we outline categories of data that are important to consider when developing a data tracking framework.
-This section also includes an example of a model for data tracking developed by McHenry County Conservation District, called the Agriculture Conservation Index.
+This section also includes an example of a model for data tracking, called the Agriculture Conservation Index.
+The Index was developed in partnership by McHenry County Conservation District, the Liberty Prairie Foundation, Delta Institute, and Foresight Design.
 The process and rationale for the Index are spotlighted at the end this section.